9 Recommended Changes To Help You Live Better With Diabetes

 We suggest:

-Walking, though a simple exercise has been shown to reduce a person’s risk of Diabetes.
+Walking, though a simple exercise, has been shown to reduce a person’s risk of Diabetes.

-Walking 5 times a week (30 mins on each occasion) reduces the risk of diabetes by 60% compared to doing so for less than twice a week for the same duration.
+Walking 5 times a week (30 mins on each occasion) reduces the risk of diabetes by 60% compared to doing so less than twice a week for the same duration.

 Weight loss of just 5–10% in obese people has been found to decrease the amount of ‘visceral’ fat significantly.